 Evolutionary theory holds that living organisms that do not adapt to their environment fail to survive.
 Genetic variations are introduced in species through random DNA mutation.
 These mutations manifest themselves in different phenotypes, or physical characteristics, in living organisms.
 Organisms whose characteristics are better suited for the surrounding environment survive and reproduce, passing on their mutated DNA to subsequent generations.
-This is often called "survival of the fittest".
+This is often called "survival of the fittest", and it is not a random process.
 As the surviving organisms reproduce, and this process repeats over several generations, the species evolves.

 There are many flavors of the creationist worldview.
 Young Earth Creationism and Gap Creationism believe that humanity was created by God, but while Young Earth Creationism claims the Earth is less than 10,000 years old and was reshaped by the flood, Gap Creationism claims the world is the scientifically accepted age.
 Progressive creationism believes humanity was directly created by God, based on primate anatomy, while intelligent design and theistic evolution include a variety of beliefs based on the idea that divine intervention led to something that may appear like evolution.